 - Marcy Freed

 We have all heard that yoga is the perfect compliment to running.
 It can help develop muscular strength, flexibility, and balance, which can reduce the risk of injury.
 It also helps you improve your mental focus and breathing efficiency.
-I’ll be speaking this Saturday, July 15th before our group runabout breath and running.
-Don’t miss it!

 I have run for most of my life.
 I started as a child when my dad was a track coach.
 He would pick me up and take me to the track where he coached and the track was my babysitter.
 So, I ran.
 And, I have kept running.
 When I started practicing yoga, I knew it would be good for my body and a great way to balance the strain and stress of endurance training.
 What I didn’t realize was how Yoga would change the way I approached running.

 Yoga is a practice.
 I step on my mat and become an observer.
 I listen to my body and what it is telling me.
 I listen without judgement.
 Some days when I get on the mat I find ease in my body and room to move into poses that I am practicing.
 Other days, I meet the same poses with resistance.
 There are other poses that I work towards and within that my body isn’t ready for - it is those poses where I find opportunity.
 My muscles will lengthen with practice.
 The range of motion in my joints will increase overtime.
 I’ve seen it happen.

 Before I started practicing yoga, my mental chatter during a run sounded a bit like this: “Wow.
 I am really feeling tired today.
 My body feels like it weighs a ton.
 I’m not fast enough.
 If I don’t pick it up I’m not going to reach my goal time.”